Stephen G. Brush: Early life and education

+Career

 Brush worked as a physicist at the Lawrence Livermore National Laboratory in California in the area of statistical mechanics and plasma physics for six years, 1959–1965.
-In 1965 he returned to New England, as a lecturer in physics at Harvard University.
+In 1965 he returned to New England to be a lecturer in physics at Harvard University.
 There he was involved in the development of a high school physics curriculum called Harvard Project Physics, which used stories from the history of physics to engage students.

-In 1968 Brush accepted a tenure track faculty appointment in history of science at the University of Maryland, College Park.
+In 1968 Brush accepted a tenure track faculty appointment in the history of science at the University of Maryland, College Park.
 He held a unique joint appointment in the History department and in the Institute for Physical Science and Technology, and he received recognition as a Distinguished Scholar-Teacher (1980–1981) and Distinguished University Professor (1995).
 During his time at the University of Maryland, Brush worked to eliminate discriminatory practices, recognize cultural diversity, and improve undergraduate education.

 Brush retired from the University of Maryland in 2007 after 39 years.
 At retirement he held the rank of tenured full professor, with the title Distinguished Professor of the History of Science.
 In his role as Distinguished Professor, Dr. Brush was selected as a guest speaker for a special Mathematics lecture held on the College Park campus on November 7, 2003, which can be viewed on YouTube.

 Brush was active in university service during his career at the University of Maryland, including serving as president of the campus chapter of the American Association of University Professors (1979–1980), chair of the Faculty Council (1982–1983), elected to represent the History Department of College Park campus' University Senate (1991).
 He also chaired the Human Relations committee of the Senate (1991–1992, 1993–1994, 2004–2005).
 Brush had a particular interest in the history of physics, and was the founder and former co-editor of the American Physical Society's History of Physics Newsletter.
 He was very active in professional organizations for physics and history of science, and served a term as president of the international History of Science Society from 1990 to 1991.

 Since 2013, Brush has been listed on the Advisory Council of the National Center for Science Education.